-- i.
-Apply to a registered authority in prescribed application form; - ii.
-With application form, provide the following documents - - iii.
-In case of Indian Nationals: - Proof of Identity PAN is Mandatory for Indian National, - Proof of Resident driving license, passport (if it has address) or utility bill like gas or electricity or bank statement; - Photograph to be affixed on DSC application form; - In case of Indian national, all the documents are required to be self-certified by applicant and attested by bank manager.
+- Apply to a registered authority in India;

+- Submit following documents & information -

-iv.
-In case of Foreign Nationals:
+- In case of Indian Nationals:

-- Proof of Identity Attested copy of Applicant Passport, Attested copy of VISA (If applicant is out of native country) and Attested copy of Resident Permit certificate (If applicant is in India) - Proof of Resident Attested copy of Applicant Passport, Attested copy of any other Government issued Address Proof - For foreign national, all documents are required to be notarized and apostilled/consularized; - The identity and address proof of foreign nationals must be attested by the following authorities: - Embassy of Native Country (If applicant is out of native country) - Apostilled by Native Country, after Public Notary (if country is in Hague Convention) - Consularized by Native Country, after Public Notary (if country is not in Hague Convention) - v.
-To file the form in original with all the above-mentioned supporting documents with authority - vi.
-Authority verifies the information and process the same. - vii.
-Upon successful process, the applicant should do tele-verification and video-verification. - viii.Only upon completion of the above verifications, the authority issues DSC to the end user.
+- Proof of Identity PAN is Mandatory for Indian National, - Proof of Identity- PAN is Mandatory for Indian National, - Proof of Residence driving license, passport (if it has address) or Aadhaar or utility bill (not older than 2 (two) months) like gas or electricity or bank statement; - Passport size color photograph (in JPEG format); - In case of Indian national, all the documents are required to be self-certified by the applicant. - Mobile number and email ID of an Individual for whom DSC needs to be obtained. - In case of Foreign Nationals: - Proof of Identity Self-attested copy of Passport, Self-attested copy of VISA (If the proposed individual is out of native country) and Self-attested copy of Resident Permit certificate (If applicant is in India) - Proof of Residence Attested copy of any other Government issued Address Proof, or driving license or utility bill (not older than 2 (two) months) like gas or electricity or bank statement - Mobile Number and email ID of an Individual for whom DSC needs to be obtained. - Submit the scan copies of above documents to the authorities via email and Authority verifies the information and process the same. - Upon successful process, the applicant should do tele-verification / email verification and videoverification. - Only upon completion of the above verifications, the authority issues DSC to the end user

-The above process is indicative in nature and requirement may change based on the nationality/citizenship of the applicant and subject to change in process as be amended from time to time under applicable laws.
+The above process is indicative in nature and requirement may change based on the nationality/ citizenship of the applicant and subject to change in process as may be amended from time to time under applicable laws.